Red Sox minor league pitcher sets record by striking out 12 in a row - The Boston Globe

 Advertisement

-But on Thursday, Padron-Artilles did something that had never been done before, all in the context of saving his team from elimination in the best-of-three playoff series.
+But on Thursday, Padron-Artiles did something that had never been done before, all in the context of saving his team from elimination in the best-of-three playoff series.

 “If a starter makes 30 appearances a year, you will have maybe less than seven or eight where everything is working, whether it’s the command, the action on his pitches, everything,” said Green.
 “Last night was one of those nights.